 I developed a love for drawing and started to paint in oil as well, in the tradition of the Old Masters: I made master copies or preliminary studies of them in order to investigate and master the techniques.
 From this foundation of realism, being able to grasp form, tonality, and expressiveness, my mission is to revitalize the Dutch tradition of drawing and painting.
 It would be so beautiful if this Dutch legacy were to be preserved for future generations.'

 Marion is the founder of Dutch Art Academy online school to facilitate realistic art education.

-Marion studied at the Gooische Academie in Laren, NL for 5 years and took lessons in watercolour, acrylic, and oil.
-She did several portrait and model courses, among others with Humphrey Bennett, Svetlana Tartakovska and Anatomy/écorché with Per Olof Penrick (former Florence Academy of Art anatomy teacher).
-And portrait, landscape and still life at the Russian art academy in Florence.
+Marion studied at the Gooische Academie in Laren, NL for 5 years and took lessons in watercolor, acrylic, and oil.
+She did several portrait and model courses, among others with Humphrey Bennett, Svetlana Tartakovska, and Anatomy/écorché with Per Olof Penrick (former Florence Academy of Art anatomy teacher).
+And portrait, landscape, and still life at the Russian art academy in Florence.
 In addition, she is constantly engaged in self-study.

 Marion has been teaching drawing and painting in the Netherlands, Switzerland, and Germany since 2006.